-Compete with self: PM advises students at Pareeksha pe Charcha
+Compete with self: PM advises students at Pariksha pe Charcha

-Prime Minister Narendra Modi, today held a Town Hall session with students on subjects related to examinations.
+Prime Minister Narendra Modi, today held a Town Hall session with students, during Pariksha pe Charcha, on subjects related to examinations.
 He took questions from students at the event and through various television news channels, the Narendra Modi Mobile App, and the MyGov platform.

 Beginning the conversation, the Prime Minister said that he had come to the Town Hall session as a friend of the students, and their parents and family.
 He said that he was speaking to as many as 10 crore people across the country, through various platforms.
 He acknowledged his own teachers, who had instilled in him the values that enable him to keep the student in him alive till today.
 He exhorted everyone to keep the student alive in them.